grafana/grafana-llm-app/README.md

 The `messages` parameter is the same as OpenAI's concept of [`messages`](https://platform.openai.com/docs/guides/text-generation/chat-completions-api).

 The `.subscribe` method can take [a few different forms](https://github.com/ReactiveX/rxjs/blob/e47129bd77a9b6f897550d3fcffb9d53e98b03a9/packages/rxjs/src/internal/Observable.ts#L23).
 The "callback form" shown here is the more concise form.
-Another form allows more specific callbacks based on conditions, e.g. `error` or `complete` which can be useful if you want to do specific UI actions like showing a loading indiciator.
+Another form allows more specific callbacks based on conditions, e.g. `error` or `complete` which can be useful if you want to do specific UI actions like showing a loading indicator.

 ## Developing this plugin